 GeneCards Summary for GNB5 Gene

-GNB5 (Guanine Nucleotide Binding Protein (G Protein), Beta 5) is a Protein Coding gene.
-Among its related pathways are PI3K-Akt signaling pathway and GPCR Pathway.
-GO annotations related to this gene include signal transducer activity and GTPase activity.
+GNB5 (G Protein Subunit Beta 5) is a Protein Coding gene.
+Diseases associated with GNB5 include bradyopsia and miller fisher syndrome.
+Among its related pathways are Platelet activation, signaling and aggregation and Signaling by GPCR.
+GO annotations related to this gene include GTPase activity and chaperone binding.
 An important paralog of this gene is GNB4.

 UniProtKB/Swiss-Prot for GNB5 Gene